-move forward reorienting To (in education towards sustainability), leaders and individuals from traditional disciplines need to develop ESD in a transdisciplinary manner.
-These leaders and skilled professionals should work collaboratively with other sectors including various ministries and NGOs to develop activities ranging from policy to community-based projects.
-However, each discipline involved in ESD should continue to develop its own discipline and subject areas, with its own each perspectives, strengths and skills.
+To move forward (in reorienting education towards sustainability). leaders and individuals from traditional disciplines need to develop ESD in a transdisciplinary manner.
+These leaders and skilled professionals should work other collaboratively with sectors including various ministries and NGOs to develop activities ranging from policy to community-based projects.
+However, each discipline involved in ESD should continue to develop its own discipline and subject areas, with its each own perspectives, strengths and skills.
 The strength of ESD will come through diverse disciplinary contributions woven together accomplish а shared vision of sustainability.
 (Hopkins and McKeown, in Tilbury 2002 p.18)